What I Learned Starting a Commercial Real Estate Brokerage

 - We recruited very senior agents without explicit confirmation of their resolve to change the commercial real estate industry from within;

-- We underestimated agent’s expectations of what a brokerages is meant to provide its agents and the costs associated with those things;
+- We underestimated agent’s expectations of what a brokerage is meant to provide its agents and the costs associated with those things;

-- We became dependent on the revenue from these agents, giving them an outweighed say in future capital investments; and
+- We became dependent on the revenue from these agents, giving them an over-weighted say in capital investments; and

 - We failed to overcome their compensation and consumption habits.